 We have a bunch of random Hibiscus plants sprouting up so this leads me to believe the seeds cultivate easily from bird poop.

-Here’s the Roselle flowers, freshly harvested from the trees.
+Here’s the Roselle flowers (properly termed, “calyces”), freshly harvested from their trees.

 Step 1.
 Harvest & Peel

 First you have to peel the flowers.